railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

  *Task Work*  *Effective hours*

 .. index::
-   pair: module; hr_timesheet_project
+   pair: module; project_timesheet

 .. note:: Tasks and timesheet

-	The module :mod:`hr_timesheet_project` gives you a way of creating the day's timesheet automatically from
+	The module :mod:`project_timesheet` gives you a way of creating the day's timesheet automatically from
 	the effective work done for each of the different tasks.
 	This way you don't have to encode service times twice – once for the project task and once for